hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 problems, but answer them "experimentally": simply graph the function at different values of $n$, or get the students to program it themselves.
-They should see the function settle down to something continuous as as $n$ gets large.
+They should see the function settle down to something continuous as $n$ gets large.
 (See [this Geogebra applet](https://www.geogebra.org/m/BTRh89uH) by David Richeson for example.)
 This is not a proof, but it does give a convincing numerical